bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L177-L195)]

-These examples do the same thing, here is what is going on:
+These examples do the same thing.
+Here is what is going on:

-1. The first example uses the `RenderFragment<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the  `RenderFragment` parameter. `RenderFragment<TChildComponent>` factory method takes the name of the parameter and zero or more component parameters as input, which will be passed to the `TChildComponent` component, in this case, the `<Alert>` component.
+1. The first example uses the `RenderFragment<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the  `RenderFragment` parameter. `RenderFragment<TChildComponent>` factory method takes the name of the parameter and zero or more component parameters as input, which will be passed to the `TChildComponent` component - in this case, the `<Alert>` component.
 2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.
-The `Add<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component, in this case, the `<Alert>` component.
+The `Add<TChildComponent>` method takes an optional <xref:Bunit.ComponentParameterBuilder`1> as input, which can be used to pass parameters to the `TChildComponent` component - in this case, the `<Alert>` component.

 # [Razor test code](#tab/razor)